PavleProd/Elsys-Hackathon/README.md

 # FPGA Piano Tiles Game

+* Game was created in 24 hours at Elsys Easter Europe Hackathon in Belgrade 20-21. of May 2023.

 ## Overview
 This project is a simplified version of the popular Piano Tiles game implemented on a Cyclone V FPGA using Quartus.
 Game is completely designed directly on hardware, without using VHDL language.
 The game board consists of 8 columns, each controlled by keys A-K on the FPGA board.
 The objective is to press the corresponding key when a tile reaches the space between two blue tiles at the bottom of the screen, mimicking the gameplay of the original game.

 ## Team Members
 - <a href=https://github.com/IgorAnton>Igor Antonijevic</a>